Educational Leadership Doctoral (EdD) Program

 Convenient scheduling for working professional

 Our hybrid model for class scheduling allows students more time to fit the coursework into their busy professional life.
 The hybrid model also means some of the classes are online and others are face-to-face.
-In the case of the EdD, all classes meet for five weeks every other week during the term.
+In the case of the EdD, all classes meet for six weeks every other week during the term.
 Desire-to-Learn (D2L) online course management system eases communication.
 PSU’s library includes many online resources (e.g., catalog, databases, articles), which can support students’ research.

 The EdD program offers a writing support class each term to assist timely completion of the dissertation proposal and the dissertation, key benchmarks in the program.